Prescription Sedatives and Tranquilizers: Side Effects, Detox, Withdrawal, and Treatment

 Prescription sedatives and tranquilizers are central nervous system depressants that can only be obtained with a prescription from a doctor.
-There are two primary types of these pharmaceutical drugs: benzodiazepines and barbiturates.
+There are two primary types of tranquilizers and sedatives: benzodiazepines and barbiturates.

 - Benzodiazepines are commonly prescribed by doctors in the U.S. They are typically used to treat anxiety, seizures, insomnia, and panic attacks.
 Xanax and Valium are two common brands.